John-Lin/ovs-cni/deployments/kubernetes/README.md

 ExecStart=/usr/bin/kubelet $KUBELET_KUBECONFIG_ARGS $KUBELET_SYSTEM_PODS_ARGS $KUBELET_NETWORK_ARGS $KUBELET_DNS_ARGS $KUBELET_AUTHZ_ARGS $KUBELET_CADVISOR_ARGS $KUBELET_CERTIFICATE_ARGS $KUBELET_EXTRA_ARGS
 ```

-## Kubeadm init
+### Kubeadm init

-Now we can run the `kubeadm init` to initializing your master.
+Run the `kubeadm init` to initializing master.
 In the host1 (Master) run `kubeadm init` with option `--apiserver-advertise-address` this will specify the correct interface to advertise the master on as the interface with the default gateway.

 ```
 sudo kubeadm init --apiserver-advertise-address=192.168.0.107